ka1130/just-sudo-it/_posts/2017-04-04-gulp-basics.md

 ## Default series of tasks

 Or maybe you want to run more than one task at a time?
-No problem, you can do this with a “default” task (this time the name of the task does matter, it has to be called “default”).
+No problem, you can do this with a `default` task (this time the name of the task does matter, it has to be called “default”).
 Let’s give it a try and define a default to run “sass”, “sync” and “watch” in a row.
 It’s a simple one-liner:

 {% highlight javascript %}
 gulp.task("default", ["sass", "sync", "watch"]);